peterflynn/reasonable-comments/README.md

 MIT-licensed -- see `main.js` for details.

 ### Compatibility
-Brackets Sprint 14 or newer (or any version of Adobe Edge Code).
+Brackets Sprint 21 or newer (or Adobe Edge Code Preview 4 or newer).